-According to the latest statistics, right now is a great time to put your home on the market.
-In many areas, homeowners are fielding multiple offers within hours or days of going live on the MLS.
-How can you ensure that your home will be greeted warmly by buyers in your area?
-Often, it only takes a little bit of outlay to create big results when it’s time to market your property.
+When putting your house on the market, one of the biggest questions is how you can ensure that your home will be greeted warmly by buyers in your area.
+Often, it only takes a little bit of outlay to create big results.

 According to the National Association of Realtors’ Remodeling Impact Report, it’s not always the expensive upgrades that get the attention of eager buyers.
 In fact, you can make a splash with a budget of as little as $500.
 Below are some of the best wallet-friendly exterior and interior upgrades.
 Take a look around your house and see which of these will give you the most bang for your buck.